 Golf accessories make up a small universe of their own, as there is an extensive number of gadgets, apparel, and all kinds of useful products available on the market.
 In order to avoid confusion, I have decided to break up these accessories into two main groups.

-Golf GPS device - technology has come a long way and owning a golf GPS device can give you a serious advantage in the game.
+Golf GPS device - technology has come a long way and owning a golf GPS device (also known as golf rangefinders) can give you a serious advantage in the game.
 What this gadget does is tell you the exact distance from where you are standing to other parts of the golf course such as hazards, holes, etc. By knowing these distances, you’ll be able to choose the right club and swing speed for the shot.This product is usually made in the form of a watch, but it can also resemble a smartphone.
 In case you want a cheaper alternative to a GPS device, you can try some of the golf GPS smartphone apps.
 However, apps are much less precise than the actual devices.

 Swing trainer analyzer - this convenient little gadget is becoming more and more popular in the world of golf.
 It attaches to your club or, in some cases, hand and captures data about your swings.
 You can then connect the gadget to your computer or smartphone and extract the data about the club speed, club plane, hand plane, and so on.